tonethar/IGME-330-Master/notes/HW-resilient-web.md

 1) What are the three core materials of the web?

-1) Priority of constituents.
-Place the following constituents in their order of priority, *highest to lowest*:
+2) *Priority of constituents*.
+Re-order the following constituents to their order of priority, *highest to lowest*:

-- authors
+    - *authors*
-- implementors
+    - *implementors*
-- specifiers
+    - *specifiers*
-- theoretical purity
+    - *theoretical purity*
-- users
+    - *users*

-1) As the tools we use to write imperative code "distance" us from the code that the user sees, what is "introduced"?
+3) As the tools we use to write imperative code "distance" us from the code that the user sees, what is "introduced"?

-1) Which "web stack" layer is the "presentation" layer?
+4) Which "web stack" layer is the "presentation" layer?

-1) What is the difference between a "robust" website and a "resilient" one?
+5) What is the difference between a "robust" website and a "resilient" one?
 Which is preferred?

-1) Do web sites need to be "robust" meaning that they "look the same everywhere"?
+6) Do web sites need to be "robust" meaning that they "look the same everywhere"?

-1) What do users "care about"?
+7) What do users "care about"?

 ## 3 - The Fragile Web